jkaewprateep/lessonfrom_Applied_Social_Network_Analysis_in_Python/README.md

 🐑💬 ➰ How many times to perform money withdraws account balance request to success ⁉️ It can determine attention not only from a responsive feedback system but IT communication. </br>
 🦭(1)💬 This kind of tracking can not be performed at the network level before node.js or pre-settings firewall rules or central logs services are available.
 Not only tracking by sequence number, authentication method and tokens, communication parameters, application ID, and application authentication but input sequence distribution value or prevent hacking system. </br>
 🦭(2)💬 They are tracking at the communication level and application parameters level, because of attached internal application can create or reuse communication parameters. </br>
+🐐💬 Seek attention actions sometimes is easy but finding the inattention function sometimes it is sometimes difficult example finding accident saved password in some class file of an application is harder than finding an application seeking a password by tracking and repeating the action. </br>

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/jkaewprateep/lessonfrom_Applied_Social_Network_Analysis_in_Python/blob/main/04.png">